evannetwork/vade-evan/README.md

 By default the feature `did` enables did related operations => `did-resolve`, `did-create`, `did-update` using `vade-evan-substrate` and `did-resolve` using `vade-universal-resolver` plugins.

-We also support did operations for sidetree based implementation which can be enabled if you are using non-default features , to enable it add the feature `did-sidetree` to the features set.
+We also support did operations for sidetree based implementation which can be enabled if you are using non-default features, to enable it add the feature `did-sidetree` to the features set.

 ```sh
 cargo build --release --no-default-features --features cli,did-sidetree,did-read,did-write,portable,vc-zkp